-To help protect against corrosion of Grove cranes, Manitowoc Crane Care recommends washing the crane at least monthly to remove all foreign matter.
+Manitowoc Crane Care recommends washing the crane at least monthly.
 More frequent cleaning may be needed when operating in harsh environmental conditions.
-To clean the crane, follow these guidelines:

 High pressure water or steam is effective for cleaning the crane's undercarriage and wheel housings.
-Keeping these areas clean will not only help retard the effects of corrosion, but will also improve the ability to identify potential issues before they grow into larger problems.
+Keeping these areas clean will not only help retard effects of corrosion, but will also improve the ability to identify potential issues before they grow into larger problems.